 - Repeat with the remaining 3 pieces of dough.

 - Cover the loaf pan with plastic and let it rise in a warm spot until it triples in size.
 The center loaves should rise just over an inch above the top lip of the pan.
 (See photos in post for reference.)
-This can take up to 2.5 hours.
+Depending on the time of the year, and the temperature in your kitchen, this can be anywhere between 1.5 to just over 2 hours.
 See note 5 for instructions on how to speed up the second rise.

 Bake the Bread